Skip to main content

 [JORS Settings]DefaultDynamicRequiredDescription

 JORSSocket3110NYDefines the socket number through which the JORS Service communicates.
-This number must match the JORS Port Number defined in the Enterprise Manager under the Advanced Machine Settings in the Communication Settings category.
-If there are multiple MSLSAMs installed on one machine, each LSAM'sJORS Service must have a unique port.
-For an up-to-date list of unused ports, please refer to the Internet Assigned Numbers Authority at www.iana.org.
+This number must match the JORS Port Number defined in the Advanced Machine Settings under Communication Settings.
+If there are multiple agent instances installed on one machine, each instance's JORS Service must have a unique port.
+For an up-to-date list of unused ports, refer to the Internet Assigned Numbers Authority at www.iana.org.

-MaxJorsFileSize65536NNIndicates the maximum size of Job Output file that will be retrieved for viewing in OpCon.
-If the output file is larger than the MaxJorsFile Size, it will be truncated while viewing.
-The minimum and default value for this is 65536 bytes (which is 64K) and maximum value is 52428800 bytes (which is 50MB).
-If an invalid value is specified, the file will default to 65536.
+MaxJorsFileSize65536NNIndicates the maximum size of a job output file that will be retrieved for viewing in OpCon.
+If the output file is larger than MaxJorsFileSize, it will be truncated while viewing.
+The minimum and default value is 65536 bytes (64K) and the maximum value is 52428800 bytes (50MB).

 SMAFT settings

-The table contains settings for configuring File Transfer.
+The table contains settings for configuring file transfer.

 caution